 The man gave glory to God and got himself kicked out of the synagogue.
 He was labeled as “false” by the Pharisees, but in today’s parallel, he may have been canceled by social media.

-After Jesus raised Lazarus from the dead, news of the astonishing miracle witnessed by many reached even foreigners (the Greeks chapter 12:20), but the religious Jewish leaders’ hatred towards Jesus only grew stronger.
+After Jesus raised Lazarus from the dead, news of the astonishing miracle witnessed by many reached even foreigners (the Greeks chapter 12:20).
+Still, the religious Jewish leaders’ hatred towards Jesus grew more robust.
 Yet, not all of them hated Jesus.

 Nevertheless even among the rulers many believed in Him, but because of the Pharisees they did not confess Him, lest they should be put out of the synagogue; for they loved the praise of men more than the praise of God.
 (John 12:42-43)